zulu-alpha/zakm/README.md

     - type: za_fat1_soldier_arid
 ```

 Note that the kit object is part of an array.
 This is because the ZAKM allows different equippable kit to be equipped depending on different conditions.
+Also note that you can't use `count` as there will always be one equippable kit for each slot.
 For example, to equip a different uniform depending terrain conditions, you would write it like so:

 ```yaml